Top 5 Myths About Decentralized Storage Debunked

 • Robust Data Encryption: Data is encrypted before being fragmented and distributed.
 Even if a node operator attempts to access data, they would only obtain fragments, which are meaningless without the complete set of pieces and the decryption keys.

-For instance, Züs Network increases privacy via distributed encrypted data sharing, significantly bolstering security measures for handling sensitive information.
+For instance, Züs Network increases privacy via distributed encrypted data sharing, significantly bolstering security measures for sharing sensitive information.

 • Privacy from Unauthorized Access: Decentralized storage systems ensure that no single entity can access all data fragments.
 This design reduces the risk of data being accessed or misused by unauthorized parties, as the system is built to prevent any one node or operator from having full access.